berlinonline/berlin_dataportal_searchterms/README.md

 ## How to Update the Search Data with a New Month

 Because adding a new month to the data involves manually editing the blocklist and allowlist, it is more complicated than just running a make target.

+**The following information is based on the old Ruby-based code and is no longer valid:**

 Here is what needs to be done:

 ### Extract the Unfiltered Data